Ice Hockey Quotes To Inspire Your Team

 “Nobody's a natural.
 You work hard to get good and then work to get better.
 It's hard to stay on top.”

-There will always be a player that simply says “I wasn’t born with that kind of talent”.
+There will always be a player who simply says, “I wasn’t born with that kind of talent”.

 Of course, there will be people who pick up on things quicker than others, but to actually be good, that person has to try hard.